Purple Jalapeño Pepper

 Use purple jalapeños in the same ways that you use regular green or red jalapeños!
 I love including diced jalapeños in my sauteed veggies with eggs, grilling them, blending them into salsas and sauces, and more.
 You can also dry purple jalapeños and then rehydrate them for later use, or grind them into powder or flakes.

 Purple jalapeños are not common across the United States, so you likely will not find them in your local grocery store or in commercially produced foods like hot sauces or spices.

 Seeds to grow purple jalapeños at home

 Growing your own peppers is the easiest way for most people to try purple jalapeños.
-Jalapeños love warmth and sunshine, so if you live somewhere with a short growing season you will want to start these inside about 6-8 weeks before your local last frost date.
+Jalapeños love warmth and sunshine, so if you live somewhere with a short growing season, you will want to start these inside about 6-8 weeks before your local last frost date.
 Search for purple jalapeño seeds on Amazon or specialty online stores like Pepper Joe’s.